burakatakan/carbatpy-outdated/README.md

 # carbatpy
 Modeling Carnot Batteries (Thermal Energy Storage)

+## This is the old version, we migrated!
+The new Version is here: https://git.uni-due.de/spp-2403/td-ude/carbatpy

 This is a project aiming to model thermal energy storages using heat pumps for charging, organic Rankine cycles (ORC) for discharging and different kinds of storages.